rikkertnap/nucleosome-chain/README.md

 ## Description

-Uses the molecular theory approach to compute the structure and charge of a nucleosome n-mer in 3D in cartesian and oblique (prism and hexagonal) coordinates.
+Uses the molecular theory approach to compute the structure and charge of a nucleosome n-mer in 3D in cartesian and oblique (prism or hexagonal) coordinates.
 The aqueous solution is characterized by pH, and salt concentration of NaCl, KCl, CaCl2 and MgCl2.

 The nucleosome chains or conformation are obtained from simulation using the 1CPN-model.